-Welcome to the Website of Community Bible Church of St Augustine (CBC).
+Welcome to the Website of Community Bible Church (CBC) of St Augustine, a church that embraces the Reformed teaching of the Sovereignty of God in salvation.
 We are delighted to share with you some of the information about us and we hope you find it helpful and encouraging.
 The church community of CBC truly desires to glorify our God in everything we say and do.
 We think that attending a church has got to be more than filling an hour in our week and so we strive to make it our aim to Love Christ – Love His Truth – And Love One Another.

 At Community Bible Church we stand for these Five Pillars of Truth: